What is research data?

 Research data management

 When outlining how you will deal with the data you will be gathering, it is recommended that a data management plan be completed.
-For assistance with completing a data management plan, contact the Research Support Team
+To access the Research Data Management Plan, log in to the UniSQ RISE research repository.
+Please view the Research Data Management Plan (RDMP) guide before filling in the online template.

 Research data storage